Johns Hopkins App Solutions

 - If applicable, please have the following materials ready at the time of your application:

-- The invention disclosure
+- The report of invention

 - Any documentation on the app that will help the committee understand its intended use